vanessacrramos/SQL-Case-Study-Sakila/README.md

 ## 📝 SQL Exercises
 Here’s a summary of the exercises included:
 1. Actors in a Specific Movie
-  - Retrieve the first and last names of actors who starred in the movie *Inception*.
+  - Retrieve the first and last names of actors who starred in the movie *Poseidon Forever*.

 2. Top Spending Customers
   - Identify the top 5 customers by total rental spend, including their name, email, and total amount spent.